-The Compliance Branch contains three investigative sections: the Determining Eligibility Through Extensive Review (DETER), Recipient Fraud and Special Investigations.
+The Compliance Branch contains three investigative sections: Determining Eligibility Through Extensive Review (DETER), Recipient Fraud and Special Investigations.
 The primary goals of this branch are to prevent and stop waste, fraud and abuse of public assistance programs and conduct special investigations into matters related to the Cabinet, such as employee malfeasance.

-The Recipient Fraud Section staff detects, reviews and investigates fraud and abuse by recipients of state welfare, food stamp, child care and Medicaid assistance programs; establishes claims due the commonwealth; and refers cases for criminal prosecution and administrative collection.
-Section staff also operates the Medicaid and Welfare Fraud and Abuse Hotlinem, processes and reviews complaints received on the hotline and from other sources and investigates vendors participating in the WIC Program.
+The Recipient Fraud Section staff detects, reviews and investigates fraud and abuse by recipients of state welfare, food stamps, child care and Medicaid assistance programs; establishes claims due the commonwealth; and refers cases for criminal prosecution and administrative collection.
+Section staff also operates the Medicaid and Welfare Fraud and Abuse Hotline, processes and reviews complaints received on the hotline and from other sources and investigates vendors participating in the WIC Program.

 Special investigations are conducted at the request of the Cabinet secretary or agency office heads into such matters as fraud and abuse by Cabinet contractors and vendors, as well as Cabinet personnel investigations.

 Derek Gould, Branch Manager